Addressing Methodological Sensitivity in MCDM with a Systematic Pipeline Approach to Data Transformation Sensitivity Analysis: Combinatorial Pipelines

+This architecture {fully leverages} the existing \textit{Scikit-Criteria} infrastructure, particularly \texttt{RanksComparator}, to provide automatic methodological sensitivity analysis through systematic generation and comparison of all possible methodological combinations. \autoref{alg:combinatorial} formally describes the combinatorial evaluation process.

-The algorithm works through a systematic four-stage process: (1) combinatorial generation by applying the Cartesian product over collections of algorithmic components, (2) pipeline instantiation through automatic construction of \texttt{SKCPipeline} objects with unique identifiers for each generated combination, (3) distributed evaluation via parallel invocation of each constructed pipeline, returning a \texttt{RanksComparator} object, and (4) infrastructure integration through transparent utilization of the existing API for ranking comparison and analysis.
+\revone{The \texttt{generateName()} function creates unique identifiers by concatenating the class names of the components in each step (e.g., \texttt{SumScaler\_TOPSIS}).
+A numbered suffix (e.g., \texttt{\_1}, \texttt{\_2}) is appended only when two different pipeline configurations produce identical string representations, a situation that may arise when user-defined components share the same class name or when the same class is instantiated with different parameters that are not reflected in its string representation.} The algorithm works through a systematic four-stage process: 1) combinatorial generation by applying the Cartesian product over collections of algorithmic components, 2) pipeline instantiation through automatic construction of \texttt{SKCPipeline} objects with unique identifiers for each generated combination, 3) distributed evaluation via parallel invocation of each constructed pipeline, returning a \texttt{RanksComparator} object, and 4) infrastructure integration through transparent use of the existing API for ranking comparison and analysis.